All MBA applications require you to submit a resume. You may be thinking, “No problem, I already have a resume.” However, it is not quite that simple.

 Instead, focus on your key accomplishments.
 What initiatives did you lead?
 What projects did you succeed in?
 How did you go above and beyond in your role?
 How did you excel, particularly in relation to your peers?

-Focus on the highlights.
-It is okay to leave out certain tasks and projects you worked on, especially if they would not sound impressive to someone outside of your company or industry.
+Focus on the highlights in your MBA essay It is okay to leave out certain tasks and projects you worked on, especially if they would not sound impressive to someone outside of your company or industry.

 2. Include results